About This Guide

 Holiness Protects Your Soul

 The marketplace will consume you if you let it.
 The pressure to perform, the temptation to cut corners, the seduction of success at any cost: these forces erode the soul slowly.
-You do not wake up one day and decide to compromise your integrity.
+You don't wake up one day and decide to compromise your integrity.
 You drift there, one small rationalization at a time.
 Holiness is a guardrail: the commitment to stay set apart, to remember who you are and whose you are.

 Holiness Expands Your Influence